Density Forecasts in Panel Data Models: A Semiparametric Bayesian Perspective: Theoretical Properties

 \subsection{Identification}

-To establish the posterior consistency argument, we first need to ensure identification of both the common parameters and the (conditional) distribution of individual effects.
-Here, I present the identification result in terms of the correlated random coefficients model with cross-sectional heteroskedasticity, where random coefficients and cross-sectional homoskedasticity can be viewed as special cases. \begin{assumption} (Identification: General Model)\end{assumption} \begin{enumerate} \item \emph{Model setup:}
+Although identification may not be necessary to ensure the convergence of the density forecasts to the oracle predictor, identification is essential to ensure the posterior consistency of the estimates so that the proposed method could be general to problems beyond forecasting, e.g.\ heterogeneous treatment effect.
+Here, I present the identification result in terms of the correlated random coefficients model with cross-sectional heteroskedasticity, where random coefficients and cross-sectional homoskedasticity can be viewed as special cases and will be discussed in Remark \ref{rem:id-homosk-re}. \begin{assumption} \emph{ (Identification: General Model)} \end{assumption}